-While many of these practices may now seem commonplace, it's important to remember how different a place Silicon Valley was roughly 15 years ago.
+While many of these practices may now seem commonplace, it’s important to remember how different a place Silicon Valley was back then.
 Rabois said that he often interacts with people now who assume that the way Silicon Valley is now is the way that it has always been.

-"The most important thing to highlight, because I think a lot of people who are newer or younger don't understand, is how absolutely removed from all of the traditional establishment we were back in the time," Rabois said.
-"We were a bunch of misfits.
-We were farther removed from the core of Silicon Valley as you could be -- ideologically, culturally, no connections whatsoever.
-And, what's interesting, is how, in a very short period of time, we went from extreme outliers to being the received official crowd in many ways."
+“The most important thing to highlight, because I think a lot of people who are newer or younger don’t understand, is how absolutely removed from all of the traditional establishment we were back in that time,” Rabois said.
+“We were a bunch of misfits.
+We were farther removed from the core of Silicon Valley as you could be–ideologically, culturally, no connections whatsoever.
+And, what’s interesting, is how, in a very short period of time, we went from extreme outliers to being the received official crowd in many ways.”

-After the IPO, eBay users wore PayPal shirts to an eBay user conference in June 2002 to show the support of PayPal integrating with eBay.
-One month later, in July 2002, PayPal agreed to sell to eBay and the deal was closed that year.
+After the IPO, eBay users wore PayPal shirts to an eBay user conference in June 2002 to show their support of PayPal integrating with eBay.
+One month later, in July 2002, PayPal agreed to sell to eBay, and the deal was closed that year.

 ‘Trial by fire’